 Step 4: Choose the Type of Property You Want to Invest

-So make sure you don’t skip step four of what type of rental properties you want to invest in Florida.
 From the start, there are many different types of rental properties in Florida you can invest.
 For example, you can go the single family home route—you only want one door.
 You can go with a duplex (two units), a triplex (three units), a fourplex (four units), a condo, or an apartment.
-When you need to make your first couple of choices, you need to consider these facts.

 Consider Your Budget